 A personal experience reinforced the lengths that abusive people will go to in when someone resists their control.
-I remember one night after a business meeting that one of person who had always been in control exploded after things did not go his way.
-Anger led to accusing words, words to physical aggression, until physical restraint had to be used to calm him down.
+I remember one night after a business meeting that one of the persons who had always been in control exploded after things did not go his way.
+Anger led to accusing words, words to physical aggression until physical restraint had to be used to calm him down.
 In the exchange, there was heated verbal abuse, invalidation, physical aggression, and an effort to control through intimidation.
 What I knew about this person was that there was a history riddled with abusive behavior against others over a period of 25 years.
-The same efforts had been exhibited in a life long pattern abusive behavior used to demoralize and exert control over people perceived to be weak.
-The outcome was not what the bully hoped for and he was introduced to someone who would not be bullied.
-Something learned from the story is that when people who are constantly being invalidated make an effort to assert independence, the abuser feels threatened and will most- likely trigger a drama.
-Unfortunately, in this case, the bully became verbally and physically abusive found himself in a position where he became the victim of his own destructive behavior The connection between childhood patterns and the lived-experience of an adult is the systematic ways of relating formed in the early years affects the ways relationships through are acted out in life.
+The same efforts had been exhibited in a life-long pattern abusive behavior used to demoralize and exert control over people perceived to be weak.
+The outcome was not what the bully hoped for, and he was introduced to someone who would not be bullied.
+Something learned from the story is that when people who are constantly being invalidated make an effort to assert independence, the abuser feels threatened and will most– likely trigger a drama.
+Unfortunately, in this case, the bully became verbally and physically abusive found himself in a position where he became the victim of his own destructive behavior.
+The connection between childhood patterns and the lived-experience of an adult is the systematic ways of relating formed in the early years affects the way relationships are acted out through life.
 For the abused person, until there is enough strength of character discovered to stop the bullying, invalidating, and abuse, the pattern continues in relationships.

 Boundaries and outcome